-5. Notice of Council Meetings
+5. Notice of Regular Council meetings

-- 1. In accordance with Section 127 of the Community Charter [notice of council meetings], Council must prepare annually on or before December 31, a schedule of the dates, times, and places of regular Council meetings for the next calendar year and must make the schedule available to the public by posting it at the Public Notice Posting Places. - 2.
-In accordance with Section 127 of the Community Charter [notice of council meetings], Council must give notice annually on or before December 31 of the time and duration that the schedule of regular Council meetings will be available beginning on January 1 and in accordance with Section 94 of the Community Charter [requirements for public notice]. - 3.
-Where revisions are necessary to the annual schedule of regular Council meetings, the Clerk must, as soon as possible, post a notice at the Public Notice Posting Places which indicates any revisions to the date, time and place or cancellation of a regular Council meeting.
+- 1. In accordance with Section 127 of the Community Charter [notice of council meetings], Council must approve annually on or before December 31, a schedule of the dates, times, and places of regular Council meetings for the next calendar year and must make the schedule available to the public by posting it at the Public Notice Posting Place. - 2.
+In accordance with Section 127 of the Community Charter [notice of council meetings], Council must give notice annually on or before December 31 of the time and duration that the schedule of regular Council meetings will be available beginning on January 1 and in accordance with Section 94 of the Community Charter [requirements for public notice] and with applicable City bylaws and procedures. - 3.
+Where revisions are necessary to the annual schedule of regular Council meetings, the Corporate Officer must, as soon as possible, post a notice at the Public Notice Posting Place which indicates any revisions to the date, time and place or cancellation of a regular Council meeting.